lupyuen2/wip-nuttx/README.md

 TODO: It loops forever at the same MCAUSE, EPC, MTVAL.
 Why?

+We'll come back to Ox64 Device later, we'll fix Ox64 Emulator first.
+Why?

+1. Testing on Ox64 Emulator is a lot faster.
+No need to swap and swap and swap microSD Card!

+1. Ox64 Emulator behaves differently from Ox64 Device for On-Demand Paging.
+It's important that we make Ox64 Emulator work the exact same way as Ox64 Device, to prevent testing problems in future.

+We jump to Ox64 Emulator for now...

 # Test on Ox64 Emulator

 Based on this NuttX Config: https://github.com/lupyuen2/wip-pinephone-nuttx/blob/on-demand-paging3/boards/risc-v/bl808/ox64/configs/nsh_paging/defconfig#L73